kubernetes-sigs/network-policy-api/site-src/npeps/npep-133-fqdn-egress-selector.md

 type ClusterNetworkPolicyEgressPeer struct {
     <snipped>
     // DomainNames provides a way to specify domain names as peers.
     //
-    // DomainNames is only supported for Allow rules.
-In order to control
+    // DomainNames is only supported for Accept rules.
-    // access, DomainNames Allow rules should be used with a lower priority
+    // In order to control access, DomainNames Accept rules should be used
-    // egress deny -- this allows the admin to maintain an explicit "allowlist"
+    // with a lower precedence egress deny -- this allows the admin to
-    // of reachable domains.
+    // maintain an explicit "allowlist" of reachable domains.
     //
     // Support: Extended
     //